Lezyne Super Pro GPS Review: Surprisingly Capable

 Battery Life

-My Super Pro GPS lasted about 16 and half hours (with a connected HR, power meter, and smartphone).
-So, it didn’t reach the claimed battery life by far.
+My Super Pro GPS lasted about 16 and a half hours (with a connected HR, power meter, and smartphone).
+So, it hasn’t reached the claimed battery life by far.
 But it’s important to say it’s a year-old device.

 Control